 How Linnaeus inadvertently muddled the taxonomy of bananas when he gave Latin binomials to two edible bananas.
 This is the first of a two-part series on the classification of edible bananas.
-Part two is on modernizing the nomenclature system specific to edible bananas.
+Part two is on modernizing the nomenclature system specific to bananas that were domesticated for edibility.

 "Surely there is no other science in which the errors of the past are preserved by law to confuse the present", said Norman Simmonds in his 1991 address to the Society for Economic Botany.
 The author of two influential books—Bananas, and The evolution of the bananas—was referring to the nomenclature system formalized by Carl Linnaeus that consists in giving to species Latin binomials (Latinized two-part names: the first one indicating the genus, and the second one the species).
 The problem Simmonds was alluding to was their application to crops, that like bananas, potatoes and sugarcane have complex genetic histories involving hybridization between species and polyploidy (see The domestication of bananas).